muhammadhaider49/Project2-Compose/README.md

 # Project2-Compose

-Here’s a suggested **README.md** file for your project that explains the purpose of the repository, how to set it up, and how to use the Jenkins pipeline you’ve created:

----

 # AWS Elastic Beanstalk Express.js Sample Application

 This is a sample **Node.js (Express)** application designed for deployment on **AWS Elastic Beanstalk**.
 It demonstrates the basic structure of a Node.js app and includes the setup for Continuous Integration/Continuous Deployment (CI/CD) using **Jenkins**.